 Again, no Trellia bashing intended here.
 I just don't see any huge differentiators that stand out when I peer across the mobile management space.
 (Well, Trellia doesn't yet provide Android support--it won't until later this summer--but that's nothing to build an ad campaign around.)
 Antenna's HTML 5-based Volt is a bit different (see my past blog), but still not earth-shaking in its uniqueness.
 I guess if I was shopping for a solution from this niche right now, I'd want to kick all of the tires a bit to see what felt right for me.

 Would I tolerate being cloud-based?
 Would my control dashboard need to stay on my own network?
 Do I need to truly support every mobile OS out there, or am I pretty much married to one mobile platform?
 Is my own little custom app distribution center a must-have?
 What do I really care about when it comes to managing smartphones and tablets?
 You almost need to play with a few of these solutions to even know how to start figuring out your requirements, now that the mobile device undertow is pulling us out to the deep water.
 As we welcome Trellia to the party, I do realize that I still have a lot to learn about discerning the true gems in this growing space.
-Stick around, as I have a feeling we're all going need a mobile management solution sooner or later.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Stick around, as I have a feeling we're all going need a mobile management solution sooner or later.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio